Is travel only for the rich ?

 Only outstanding people should go to universities, and don’t feel bad about it if you aren’t.
 Therefore, instead of going to worthless and expensive studies, which is the shortest path to unemployment and debt, blow on the sails and explore the world, and then even without a diploma you will be better educated than those who graduated from the High Colleges of Reading and Writing.
 Unless you have a specific vision, that you want to save lives and you have talent for medicine.
 Then be a doctor.

-My list of worthless colleges in Poland is: marketing and management, human resources management, economics and organization of enterprises, archivistics and office managament, office IT, tourism and recreation, public administration, psychology in business, law (for students with a good memory, those studies are just the beginning of the struggle for survival).
+My list of worthless colleges in Poland is: marketing and management, human resources management, economics and organization of enterprises, archiving and office management, office IT, tourism and recreation, public administration, psychology in business, law (for students with a good memory, those studies are just the beginning of the struggle for survival).
 I wonder how many of these boring college professors and how many economical and financial advisers in the government have ever run their own businesses?
-I decided to award myself with MA diplomas in all of the above-mentioned fields. (‘Archivistics and Office Managament’ – good!)
+I decided to award myself with MA diplomas in all of the above-mentioned fields. (‘Archiving and Office Management’ – good!)
 It is also sad that the certified specialists in ‘Human Resources Management’ work in the worst physical jobs, and are managed by peasants in tracksuits who only finished elementary schools.
 I believe that it would be better for many people to choose themselves educational interests, such as for example travel, which is much cheaper and it really educates.
-Poland – a country of educated idiots with fulfillment of self-esteem.
+Britain is a country of educated idiots with fulfilment of self-esteem.

 ‘There is nothing permanent except change’.